Three EU chiefs present 'green revolution' at Madrid COP25

 An official European parliament delegation of 16 MEPs, headed by parliament's committee on environment, public health and food safety (ENVI) first vice-chair Bas Eickhout (the Greens/EFA), will take part in the COP25 from 9 to 14 December.

-Last Thursday, MEPs declare a "climate emergency" and called on the new European Commission to include a 55 percent reduction target of greenhouse gas emissions by 2030.
+Last Thursday, MEPs declared a "climate emergency" and called on the new European Commission to include a 55 percent reduction target of greenhouse gas emissions by 2030.
 However, this might not be enough.

 On a national level, MEPs called on member states to now consider aviation and shipping in their national contribution plans to reduce greenhouse gas emissions and to at least double their contributions to the international Green Climate Fund - both initiatives under the UN framework on climate change.